Urban culture: Social

+Pope Francis acknowledges, however, the potential for city life to be a chaotic existence.

-Urban Culture By Country
+By country

 Canada

 Urban culture is a huge part of Canada as 81.65% of Canada's inhabitants live in cities.
 The urbanization of Canada has been decades in the making starting back in the 19th century.
-From 1871-1911 the population of Canada would double from 3.6 million to 7.2 million.
+From 1871 to 1911 the population of Canada would double from 3.6 million to 7.2 million.
 Most of this growth can be attributed thanks to urban cities expanding in order to allow more people to live there.
 Author John Douglas Belshaw wrote a book about the history of Canada and went into detail about the rise of urban culture in Canada when he wrote "Most of that growth was in urban areas as the share of the workforce engaged in non-agricultural pursuits rose from 51.9% to over 60% in the same period.
 [2] Even in Nova Scotia, where the benefits of industrialization were not long lasting nor very deep, the impact on the scale of urban settlements was very dramatic: in the decade after Confederation, Halifax grew by 22%, New Glasgow by 55%, Sydney Mines by 57%, and Truro by 64%."
 By the 1890s industrialization was taking effect in Canada with the production of machinery and the increasing use of things such as oil and coal which was boosting the population of places such as Toronto and Edmonton rapidly.
 Urbanization would continue into the 20th century with Canadians and immigrants moving from city to city for work due to the now dense population and job openings that come from that.
 It wasn't all well and good however as due to the increasing population things would become crowded and harder to accommodate every single city and their needs.
 This means that lesser cities would be run down with water systems that would not work and houses that were shabbily built in order to quickly prepare for the spike of people living in the city.
 As we move in the modern era these issues aren't as prevalent in Canada but there are still underdeveloped cities and people flocking to find some sort of work in an extremely competitive urban environment.

 Urban culture is also sometimes used as a euphemism for the culture of visible minorities (non-Whites).
 Sometimes this means Black Canadian culture, this connection is much less apparent than somewhere like the U.S. due to blacks only making up 3% of the total population.
-More generally, the phrase may be used to connote the multicultural, immigrant-friendly mosaic atmosphere cultivated by cities such as Toronto, Ontario, Vancouver, and British Columbia, in contrast to the usually Whiter rural regions of those provinces.
+More generally, the phrase may be used to connote the multicultural, immigrant-friendly mosaic atmosphere cultivated by cities such as Toronto, Vancouver, and British Columbia.